dorothythurston/pdfmake-example/README.md

 ```
   node convertJSToPDF.js --original './largePDFTemplate' --filename 'output'
 ```
-This will create a tmp json file in the tmp/ folder and a output.pdf file in the pdfs folder
+This will create a tmp json file in the tmp/ folder and a output-<unique-timestamp>.pdf file in the pdfs folder